- A hair salon can be a steady, profitable business, but before you open one, you need a strong business plan and preparation.

 To obtain products for your salon – such as chairs, mirrors, washing and drying stations, shampoo, conditioner, pins, and brushes – you will need to contact a distributor.
 You can find local, wholesale or national distributors with local agents.

-For larger items, like chairs and dryers, you will need to work with a larger wholesale distributor like Belvedere or Takara Belmont.
+For larger items, like chairs and dryers, you will need to work with a large wholesale distributor like Belvedere Maletti or Takara Belmont.
 You can purchase smaller items from a local distributor or directly from a manufacturer, like Paul Mitchell or Estée Lauder.

-Once you begin the distributor search, remember to shop carefully and consider every prospect.
-Look at price points and the kind of support the different distributors offer (like advice or consulting), and ask if they offer any deals or perks.
+When you begin your distributor search, remember to shop carefully and consider every prospect.
+Look at price points and the customer support (like advice or consulting) different distributors offer, and ask if they offer any deals or perks.

 5. Develop a solid client base.